Jakob-Bach/Alternative-Feature-Selection/README.md

 print(search_result.drop(columns='optimization_time').round(2))
 ```

-The search result is a `DataFrame`:
+The search result is a `DataFrame` containing the indices of the selected features (can be used to
+subset the columns in `X`), objective values on the training set and test set, optimization status,
+and optimization time:

 ```
   selected_idxs  train_objective  test_objective  optimization_status